-- 4.8 PERFORMANCE APPRAISALS: Supervisors and educators provide supervisees with periodic performance appraisals and evaluative feedback throughout the supervisory relationship and identify and address the limitations of supervisees and students that might impede their performance. - 4.9 BUSINESS PRACTICES: Supervisors follow lawful business practices and employer policies when employing and/or supervising interns, trainees, applicants, and associates - 4.10 PERFORMANCE ASSISTANCE: Supervisors and educators guide supervisees and students in securing assistance when needed for the supervisee to maintain or improve performance, such as personal psychotherapy, additional education, training, or consultation. - 4.11 DISMISSAL: Supervisors shall document their decisions to dismiss supervisees. - 4.12 REVIEW OF TRAINEE AGREEMENTS: Supervisors are aware of and review any trainee agreements with qualified educational institutions. - 4.13 PATIENTS ARE PATIENTS OF EMPLOYER: Supervisees understand that the patients seen by them are the patients of their employers. - 4.14 KNOWLEDGE OF LAWS AND REGULATIONS: Supervisees have a responsibility to be knowledgeable about relevant laws and regulations pertaining to the license and practice of marriage and family therapy. - 4.15 MAINTAIN REGISTRATIONS: Supervisees maintain registrations when required by law and/or regulation and function within this limited role as permitted by the licensing law and/or regulations.
+- 7.14 DISMISSAL: Supervisors shall document their decisions to dismiss supervisees. - 7.15 REVIEW OF TRAINEE AGREEMENTS: Supervisors are aware of and review any trainee agreements with qualified educational institutions. - 7.16 CLIENTS/PATIENTS ARE PATIENTS OF EMPLOYER: Supervisees understand that the clients/patients seen by them are the clients/patients of their employers. - 7.17 SUPERVISOR QUALIFICATIONS: Supervisors maintain licensure and meet/satisfy the qualifications, laws and regulations pertaining to supervision. - 7.18 SUPERVISEE REGISTRATION AND LIMITED ROLE: Supervisees maintain registrations when required by law and/or regulation and function within this limited role as permitted by the licensing law and/or regulations.